Portland Branch Railway: Construction

-Because of the quarrying activity, a railway into Portland was agreed to be desirable, although there was some opposition, but the Weymouth and Portland Railway got an authorising Act of Parliament on 30 June 1862.
+Because of the quarrying activity, a railway into Portland was agreed to be desirable, although there was some opposition, but the Weymouth and Portland Railway got an authorising act of Parliament, the Weymouth and Portland Railway Act 1862 (25 & 26 Vict. c. lxxi) on 30 June 1862.
 It was to be made on the mixed gauge, from a junction with the GWR line a short distance north of Weymouth station, to a terminus at Portland.
 The extent of line authorised was 4m 17ch (6.6km) for the main line, 34 chains (274m) for a tramway at Portland, and 1 mile 4 chains (1.93km) for a tramway "to the harbour", which referred to Weymouth Harbour.
 Authorised share capital was £75,000.

 Work progressed and when the line was thought to be ready for opening, Col Yolland made the Board of Trade inspection on 19 May 1864.
 In his report he stated that the track was of Vignoles (flat-bottom) rails spiked directly to transverse sleepers.
 There were two multiple-span viaducts, Backwater and Fleet, and Yolland said:

 The viaducts are entirely of wood with openings mostly from 20 to 22 feet [6.1 to 6.7m] and they are both very unsatisfactory structures...
 The calculated breaking weight of one of these beams is about 11.5 tons but it is very uncertain what weight one of the half baulks would carry.
-It is quite certain that they are much two weak, that the workmanship is not good; and sufficient care not being exercised defective pieces of timber have been made use of.
+It is quite certain that they are much too weak, that the workmanship is not good; and sufficient care not being exercised defective pieces of timber have been made use of.
 It is very doubtful whether these viaducts will not require to be entirely reconstructed and it is not clear whether the piles will not give under the weight of an engine.